-We will inform applicants as soon as decisions have been made at the first board meeting after the deadline.
-About support of foreign voyage, we decide number of adopter with balance of first and second period.
-Applicants are required to submit the outline of the conference to the Japanese journal of Soil Science and Plant Nutrition immediately after returning from the conference.
+We will inform applicants as soon as a decision has been made at the first board meeting after the deadline.
+The selected attendees are required to submit a report summarizing the conference to the Japanese Journal of Soil Science and Plant Nutrition (Nippon Dojo-Hiryogaku Zasshi) immediately after the return.

 6) Schedule and location.

 9) Amount of support you want to receive and an estimate (or its copy) of the flight ticket.

 11) Application status to other agencies/societies (if applicable)

 12) A signature and a seal of your supervisor as a poof of approval (for students only).